-The Big Draw is the world’s largest drawing and visual literacy festival and this year its theme ‘Drawn to Life’ celebrates and explores the benefits of being actively creative, to make positive change and improve wellbeing.
+The Big Draw is the world’s largest drawing and visual literacy festival and this year its theme ‘Drawn to Life’ celebrates the benefits of being actively creative, to make positive change and improve wellbeing.
 The festival brings people together all over the world, to champion the ever increasing evidence, both anecdotal and academic, that a more creative life really can improve your health.

-Like Ruskin, I believe that drawing is a disciplined and intensely mindful practice.
-Its a way to learn directly through observation of the world in all its inter-connected complexity, by and for oneself, rather than only learn about it from a distance, through written language or mediated by the education system.
+Like Ruskin, I believe that drawing is a disciplined, intensely mindful practice.
+Its a way to learn directly through observation of the world in all its inter-connected complexity, by and for oneself, rather than to only learn about it, at second hand, from the distance of written language or as mediated by the education system.

 A restorative and inspirational afternoon.
 Thank you to everyone who took part.